 The relics were brought to London through various towns and eventually through the four City gates of Aldersgate, Bishopsgate, Aldgate and Billingsgate.
 The churches at the entrances to these gates were named after him.
 The first three remain, but the one at Billingsgate was destroyed in the Great Fire (1666) and never rebuilt.
 It seems that as his relics were conveyed from place to place, his name became associated with wayfarers and travellers.

-Over 70 Churches, along with are five towns and villages, are dedicated to him and although St. Botolph has no place in the Prayer Book Calendar, his feast day is June 17.
+Over 70 Churches, along with five towns and villages, are dedicated to him, and although St. Botolph has no place in the Prayer Book Calendar, his feast day is June 17.